okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 Build your integration with these guidances.

 > **Note:** Quickstarts and example links are provided in the [Determine the OAuth 2.0 flow to use](#determine-the-oauth-2-0-flow-to-use) section.
-These links provide example OIDC implementations outside of the OIN.
+These links provide example OIDC implementations for private integrations (not in the OIN catalog).

 After you've built your integration, test your SSO integration with an Okta app integration instance.
 See [Create your integration in Okta](#create-your-integration-in-okta).